YouHaveDownloaded: History

-Public Reception

-The site attracted attention from users and media due to its exposure of IP-based torrent activity.
-It was discussed on platforms such as Slashdot, Reddit, and others.

 Élysée Palace Incident

 In one of the most high-profile incidents, journalists discovered that an IP address associated with the Élysée Palace, the residence of French President Nicolas Sarkozy, appeared in the database.
 The IP was linked to downloads of music by The Beach Boys and several comedy films.
 This was controversial, as the French government was a vocal proponent of anti-piracy legislation, including the HADOPI law.

 U.S. Congressional Offices Incident

 In early 2012, media coverage revealed that IP addresses linked to U.S. Congressional offices appeared in public torrent activity datasets, including stations indexed by YouHaveDownloaded.com.
 The reports suggested these addresses were associated with downloads of copyrighted content.
 The incident raised questions given lawmakers' roles in drafting anti-piracy legislation.

 Legacy

 The site went offline in 2012 but was referenced in discussions about internet privacy, surveillance, and peer-to-peer transparency.

 Similar platforms appeared after YouHaveDownloaded.com, also providing torrent activity linked to IP addresses based on public BitTorrent data.

 Discussions on forums like HiFiVision and WildersSecurity further confirm ongoing indexing efforts of IP‑torrent mapping derived from public trackers and DHT networks.